SharePoint/sp-dev-docs/docs/solution-guidance/portal-data-aggregation.md

 The following sections describe the two content aggregation techniques available for SharePoint Online.

-> [!NOTE]
+> [!IMPORTANT]
 > We recommend that you favor search-based content aggregation over CAML-based content aggregation.

 ### CAML-based content aggregation

 The CAML-based content aggregation technique is based on the use of [Collaborative Application Markup Language (CAML)](../schema/collaborative-application-markup-language-caml-schemas.md) queries.

 You can build CAML queries and use them to perform content aggregation operations within SharePoint.
 The queries are executed against the SharePoint content databases.
-CAML queries are baked into the implementation of server-side controls such as the out-of-box Content-by-Query web part.
+CAML queries are baked into the implementation of server-side controls such as the out-of-the-box Content-by-Query web part.
 CAML queries can also be used directly against the various content discovery APIs available to custom client-side JavaScript controls.

 The primary benefit of CAML is that it allows you to come as near as possible to achieving real-time content aggregation.

 The primary downside of CAML is that it requires knowledge and skill to design well-performing CAML queries; a seemingly innocuous change can result in a poorly-performing CAML query and/or an endless series of cache misses, the impact of which is not apparent until the portal is under heavy loads.

 By prohibiting the deployment of custom code, SharePoint Online has eliminated what has historically been the single worst category of SharePoint performance killer: custom server-side controls and web parts that leverage poorly-designed CAML queries.
-However, it is still possible to misuse CAML via the out-of-box Content-by-Query web parts, as well as via custom client-side JavaScript controls.
+However, it is still possible to misuse CAML via the out-of-the-box Content-by-Query web parts, as well as via custom client-side JavaScript controls.

 Note the following: